mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content.

 ## Limitations
-- Does not index comments.
+- Doesn't index comments.
-- Does not crawl user identities and access permissions.
+- Doesn't crawl user identities and access permissions.
 All published assets indexed using the Adobe Experience Manager Assets Microsoft Graph connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.